Some personal history

 Is thinking believing?

-- Is it true Jenny wants to hurt me?
+- Is it true that Jenny wants to hurt me?
 (YES!)

-- Can I absolutely know it’s true Jenny wants to hurt me?
+- Can I absolutely know that it’s true that Jenny wants to hurt me?
 (No, I can’t absolutely know.
 There may be some other mysterious reason she is being such a bit#@.)

 - Who would I be without the thought that Jenny wants to hurt me?
 (Free.
 Peaceful.
 Focused.
 Responsible.
 A listener.
 Present.)

-For my own clients, I’ve created an alternative worksheet with additional questions for doing The Work.
-Click here to get your own copy.
+I’ve created an alternative worksheet with additional questions for doing The Work.
+To download a copy, click here.